-In 2017, national home sales surpassed a decade-old record, with 5.51 million purchases made by year-end.
-In Oregon alone, residents bought 67,000 existing homes, data from the Oregon Association of Realtors showed.
+In 2020, national home sales surpassed a decade-old record, with 5.52 million purchases made by year-end.
 First-time buyers made one-third of nationwide purchases, and we expect even more people will enter the market in the coming year.

 The first time you do anything will oftentimes not be your best attempt.
 You’ll make mistakes, and you’ll learn from them.
 The same is true when buying a house for the first time – and that’s okay.
 Luckily, you can learn from the millions of people who came before you.